marinasundstrom/HttpListener/README.md

-﻿# HttpListener for .NET Core
+﻿# HttpListener for .NET Core and UWP

 This is a library that fills the void for the missing System.Net.Http.HttpListener in .NET Core and Universal Windows Platform (UWP).